Khronus-Project/docs.khronus.xyz/register.md

 ### Registering Your Contracts

-After connecting you will see the dapp with the following sections.
+After connecting you will see the dapp with the following sections:

 - Your Account
 - Your Contracts